Retirement - frequently asked questions

 When an individual takes all their pension benefits as cash, how will it be taxed?

-If it's uncrystallised, tax-free cash will still be available (25% of the plan value), the rest is taxed as income at the individual's marginal rate of income tax.
+If it's uncrystallised, tax-free cash will still be available (subject to the lump sum allowance), the rest is taxed as income at the individual's marginal rate of income tax.
 Of course this could in itself push them into the higher rate or even additional rate tax bracket.

 Disclaimer